IRS Form 3922 Instructions

 Box 4: Fair market value per share on exercise date

-This box contains the fair market value of the stock on the date of exercise, reported as price per share.
+This box contains the fair market value of the stock on the date of exercise, reported as stock price per share.

 Box 5: Exercise price paid per share